 4. Duty to Support Board Decisions.
 The duty of loyalty can extend to the support of board decisions.
 Because board members are entrusted with the money and property of the association they must avoid conflicts of interest.

 Breach of Duties.
-Individuals on the board are held to a high standard of conduct, the breach of which may subject each or all of them to individual liability.
+Board members are held to a high standard of conduct, the breach of which may subject each or all of them to individual liability.
 (Raven's Cove v.
 Knuppe.)
+Board mebers can, however, make incorrect decisions, as well as correct ones, so long as it is faithful to the corporation and uses its best business judgment.
+(Behan v.
+Lido Isle.)

 Delegating Duties.
 Upon their election to the board of directors of a common interest development, boards have the authority and duty to act on behalf of the association.
 Boards can delegate many of their duties.
 However, there are some duties that are nondelegable.